#Opinion

 • BayLeigh Routt

-BayLeigh is a digital creator at the intersection of sports, pop culture, and storytelling.
-She works part-time with the Lexington Sporting Club (LSC) assisting with gameday operations; she also serves as the Community Service Lead for The Railbirds, the official supporter club for LSC.
+BayLeigh is a marketing specialist at the intersection of sports, pop culture, and storytelling.
+By day, she's a full-time creative project manager at transforming how brands and fans connect.
+In addition, BayLeigh works part-time with Lexington Sporting Club, assisting with Game Day Operations; she also serves as the Community Service Lead for The Railbirds, the club's official supporter group.
 With a passion for sports and marketing, BayLeigh is making a change—the digital way.

 #61: What did we miss?
 A whole